 Does a Corporate Counsel Externship fulfill my experiential learning requirements?

-- A Corporate Counsel Externship fulfills your 3 credit live-client experiential learning graduation requirement.
+- A Corporate Counsel Externship fulfills the 3 credit, live-client, experiential learning graduation requirement.

 -